about-r/ExData_Plotting1/README.md

   5. Push your git repository to GitHub

 ## How to use the code
-1. Script are to be installed into a working folder, which will be used to download and unzip the original set.
+1. Scripts are to be installed into a working folder, which will be used to download and unzip the original set.
 2. In R `Change dir...` to the working folder and execute scripts one by one, for example
 ```
   source("plot1.R")